Bride (band): History

+In 1997, The Jesus Experience, Bride's eighth studio album, was released on Organic Records.
+The album continued the band's alternative rock-style leanings while incorporating grunge and post-grunge overtones.
+A music video was made for the track "The Worm"; the song was released as a single in 1997.
+According to Dale Thompson during an interview in April 1997, the album's title was inspired by a conversation with an individual after the end of one of the band's concerts in Indiana.

+In 1998, the band released Oddities.
+Although intended to be a return to their roots, the album was more of a blend between alternative rock and hard rock.
 After some differences with the label, the band asked to be released from its contract.
-Some time later, Curtsinger and was replaced with Andrew Wilkinson before Lawrence Bishop took the spot, McBroom also left and was replaced with Michael Loy.
+Sometime later, Curtsinger and was replaced with Andrew Wilkinson before Lawrence Bishop took the spot, McBroom also left and was replaced with Michael Loy.

 Being picked up by Absolute Records and veering into rapcore territory, the band released Fist Full of Bees in 2001.
 The album was quickly disparaged by fans for containing nu metal and rapcore elements.

 In 2003, the band independently released This Is It.
 It was re-released in 2006 under Retrospective Records, digitally remastered and with bonus tracks and a new cover.

 In 2006, Bride released Skin for Skin, with guitar solos from former Bride guitarist Steve Osborne.
 The album was praised by Scott Waters of Ultimatum, who said it was "a logical step from 'This Is It' and is an honest and successful attempt to progress without worry of what is popular."

 The band reunited with former members, Jerry McBroom and Steve Osborne, to record their next album, Tsar Bomba, which was released on October 27, 2009.

 In 2011, Retroactive Records remastered and re-released the band's first three albums (Show No Mercy, Live to Die, Silence Is Madness) in a series called "The Originals".
 In addition, 2003's This Is It was also remastered to support the re-releases.

 Original guitarist Steve Osborne died of suicide on November 16, 2011.

 In December 2013, after 30 years, Dale Thompson announced that the band was coming to an end.

-The band released "Here is Your God" on Retroactive Records in November 2020 while announcing a new album of the same name, for release on CD on December 15, 2020 and on vinyl on March 10, 2021.
+The band released "Here is Your God" on Retroactive Records in November 2020 while announcing a new album of the same name, for release on CD on December 15, 2020, and on vinyl on March 10, 2021.

+The band began working on a new album in 2022, announcing the release of "Are You Awake?" for early 2023.

+In 2025, the band self released a double album titled "Vipers and Shadows".